marckean/marcseparation/_docs/42-fathers_mum.md

 ![](../blobs/paternalgrandmother/190.png)

-- she’s saying Chloe is not frightened of standing up to you.
+- ***This 190 is a statement from the report writer's observation about Chloe*** - she’s saying Chloe is not frightened of standing up to you.
 This goes against what Alex is trying to say…..  also backs up the way you were playing the game and checking the rules.

 ## The paternal grandmother's (my Mum's) session with the report writer